 - Kela will also reimburse trips to rehabilitation when the rehabilitation is based on a decision from Kela or public healthcare.

 - Kela will not reimburse the costs of a separate trip to the pharmacy for collecting medicine.

 - Reimbursement for travel costs can be applied from Kela within six months after the costs were incurred.
 Apply for reimbursement from Kela through e-services or on form SV 4.

 Travel costs are reimbursed according to the cheapest means of travel

 You can receive reimbursement for travel, costs related to medical care, pregnancy care and childbirth care provided within public healthcare when the cost of one-way travel exceeds the deductible of EUR 25.

 Kela will mainly reimburse travel costs according to the cheapest means of travel.
 Usually, this will be a public means of transport, such as a train or a bus.

 - If you use a means of travel that is not the cheapest, such as a taxi, you need to have a certificate from healthcare explaining why this is necessary.
 If the use of a taxi is due to traffic conditions, you need to justify the use of the taxi in your application for reimbursement.

 - If you travel to a healthcare unit or a place of rehabilitation and your illness qualifies you to receive reimbursement for your taxi trip, order the taxi from the regional number of your hospital district.
 In this case, you will only pay a deductible of EUR 25 for the trip.
-If you order a taxi from elsewhere, you will pay the entire price for the trip and need to apply for reimbursement from Kela retrospectively.
-In this case, the deductible will be EUR 50.
+If you order a taxi from elsewhere, you will pay the entire price for the trip and cannot receive reimbursement for the cost.